CDC Failover support v5.7.0

 CDC Failover support

 To address this need, PGD 5.7 introduces CDC Failover support.
-This is an optionally enabled feature which activates automatic logical slot replication across the cluster.
+This is an optionally enabled feature that activates automatic logical slot replication across the cluster.
 This, in turn, allows a consumer of a logical slot’s replication to receive change data from any node when a failure occurs.

 How CDC Failover works